jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2b.md

 The price of meat was never sensibly affected by it.

-<sup>20</sup> Even the free importation of foreign wheat could affect the interest of British farmers very little.
+{{< s v="20" >}} Even the free importation of foreign wheat could affect the interest of British farmers very little.

 Corn is a much more bulky commodity than meat.
 A pound of wheat at 1 pence is as dear as a pound of meat at 4 pence.